 For the practice of yoga, Krishna is the Yogavatara, the incarnation of yoga in all its aspects of knowledge, devotion and action.

 If there is any single figure who represents India, its yogic spirituality, vibrant culture and great history, it is Shri Krishna.
-This is not any easy choice as India is also the land of Buddha, Rama, Shankara and other sages of the highest order.
+This is not an easy choice as India is also the land of Buddha, Rama, Shankara and other sages and yogis of the highest order.

 Similarly, if there is any single book that conveys the wisdom of India to the world, with its synthesis of yogic teachings and cosmic consciousness, it is Krishna’s Bhagavad Gita.
 The Gita remains the most read and published book from India after many thousands of years.